Experiential Learning Requirement

 To request a waiver of up to 5 units of the experiential learning requirement, students must certify their hours in legal work under the supervision of a licensed attorney.

-- Students must download and complete the Experiential Learning Waiver form.
+- After concluding their work, students must request an e-signature form or download and complete the Experiential Learning Waiver form.
 Students will describe and certify their work and hours, subject to the honor code, and the students' supervisors must certify the students' work and hours.

 - Students must submit the completed form to the Clinical Office at firstname.lastname@example.org.

-- Professor Baker, Director of Clinical Education, will approve and certify the placement, units and compliance.
+- Professor Baker, Assistant Dean of Clinical Education, will approve and certify the placement, units and compliance.